Skip to content

 Key messages

-• Many Aboriginal and Torres Strait Islander women have healthy pregnancies.
-Indigenous cultures take a holistic view of wellbeing and have many strengths that provide a positive influence on wellbeing and resilience for Indigenous women and their families.
+• Aboriginal and Torres Strait Islander (First Nations) cultures take a holistic view of wellbeing and have many strengths that provide a positive influence on wellbeing and resilience for First Nations mothers and their families.

-• For women who experience adverse events in their pregnancies, the factors that influence these outcomes can be diverse, reflecting a range of the social determinants of health as well as health behaviours, biomedical risks and poor access to appropriate services.
+• For women who experience adverse events in their pregnancies, the factors that influence these outcomes can be diverse, reflecting a range of social and cultural determinants of health as well as health behaviours, biomedical risks and poor access to appropriate services.

-• An estimated 37% of low birthweight births of Indigenous singleton babies in 2017–2019 were attributable to smoking during pregnancy, based on a multivariate analysis.
+• An estimated 38% of low birthweight singleton births of First Nations singleton babies in 2018–2020 were attributable to smoking during pregnancy, based on a multivariate analysis.

-• A study of the spatial variation in Indigenous women’s access to maternal health services found that poorer access to at least one type of maternal health service was associated with higher rates of smoking, pre-term delivery and low birthweight.
-One-fifth of Indigenous women lived more than one hour from the nearest hospital with a public birthing unit.
+• A study of the spatial variation in First Nations women’s access to maternal health services found that poorer access to at least one type of maternal health service was associated with higher rates of smoking, pre-term delivery and low birthweight.
+Poorer access to First Nations-specific primary health care services was associated with higher levels of smoking and low birthweight.
+One-fifth of First Nations women aged 15–44 lived more than one hour from the nearest hospital with a public birthing unit (20.5%), and 15% of First Nations women lived more than one hour from a First Nations-specific primary health care service offering antenatal or maternal services.

 Why is it important?

 The origins of health behaviours are located in a complex range of socioeconomic, family and community factors, arising from environments shaped by political, social and economic forces (Nettleton et al. 2007).
 These social determinants of health are the conditions in which people are born, grow, live, work and age, and are mostly responsible for health inequalities (WHO 2022).
 The health and wellbeing of women during pregnancy is vitally important to ensuring healthy outcomes for mothers and their babies (AIHW 2020).
-Many factors contribute to and can have beneficial or adverse effects on the health and wellbeing of a mother and her baby during pregnancy and birth, as well as outcomes for children later in life.
+Many factors contribute to and can have beneficial or adverse effects on the health and wellbeing of a mother and her baby during pregnancy and birth, as well as outcomes for children and adults later in life.
 Women who eat well, exercise regularly and receive regular antenatal care are less likely to have complications during pregnancy.
-They are also more likely to give birth successfully to a healthy baby.
-Smoking, drinking, or taking illicit drugs can lead to increased risk of pregnancy complications, poor perinatal outcomes (such as low birthweight), and ongoing health concerns.
+They are also more likely to give birth to a healthy baby.
+Healthy nutrition before and during pregnancy is essential for fetal development (McDermott et al. 2009; Wen et al. 2010).
+Maintenance of folate levels is particularly important to decrease the risk of neural tube defects such as spina bifida (AHMAC 2012).
+Smoking, drinking, or taking illicit drugs can lead to increased risk of pregnancy complications, poor perinatal outcomes (such as low birthweight and developmental anomalies), and ongoing health concerns.

-Many Aboriginal and Torres Strait Islander women have healthy pregnancies (Clarke & Boyle 2014).
-Indigenous cultures take a holistic view of wellbeing, and have many strengths that provide a positive influence on wellbeing and resilience for Indigenous women and their families.
-These include a supportive extended family network and kinship, connection to country and cultural practices such as languages, art, and music.
-For women who experience adverse events in their pregnancies, the factors that influence these outcomes can be diverse, reflecting a range of the social determinants of health as well as health behaviours and biomedical risks.
+Most Aboriginal and Torres Strait Islander (First Nations) women have healthy pregnancies (Clarke & Boyle 2014).
+Health is a holistic concept for First Nations people; with social and emotional wellbeing as well as cultural, ecological and spiritual aspects viewed as the foundation of physical and mental health (Bourke et al. 2018; Verbunt et al. 2021).
+As such, the health and wellbeing of an individual is linked to the wellbeing of their family, community, environment, and culture (Bourke et al. 2018).
+First Nations cultures have many strengths that provide a positive influence on wellbeing and resilience for First Nations women and their families.
+These include a supportive extended family network and kinship, connection to Country and cultural practices such as languages, art, and music.
+For women who experience adverse events in their pregnancies, the factors that influence these outcomes can be diverse, reflecting a range of social determinants of health as well as health behaviours and biomedical risks.
 These include:

-• socioeconomic factors—lower income, higher unemployment, lower educational levels, inadequate infrastructure (for example affordable housing and water supply), and lack of access to culturally safe health services (including maternal health services)
+• socioeconomic factors: lower income, higher unemployment, lower educational levels, inadequate infrastructure (for example, affordable housing and water supply), lack of access to culturally safe health services (including maternal health services – particularly for those living in rural and remote areas), affordable healthy food and transportation options

-• health factors—diabetes, cardiovascular disease (including rheumatic heart disease), respiratory disease, kidney disease, communicable infections, injuries, poor mental health, and being overweight or underweight
+• health factors: diabetes, cardiovascular disease (including rheumatic heart disease), respiratory disease, kidney disease, anaemia, communicable infections, injuries, poor mental health, and being overweight or underweight

-• lifestyle and social factors—lack of physical activity, poor nutrition, harmful levels of alcohol intake, smoking and higher psychosocial stressors (for example deaths in families, violence, serious illness, financial pressures and contact with the justice system).
+• protective/risk factors: physical activity, food security and nutrition, harmful alcohol and other drug use, smoking and higher psychosocial stressors (for example, deaths in families, violence, serious illness, financial pressures and contact with the justice system).

-In addition, racism constitutes a ‘double burden’ for Indigenous Australians, affecting their health as well as access to adequate and timely health care services (Kildea S. et al. 2016).
+In addition, racism and other upstream determinants including the pervasive effects of colonisation constitute to a ‘double burden’ for First Nations people, affecting their health and access to adequate and timely health care services (Kildea et al. 2016).

 For the latest data on the Closing the Gap targets, see the Closing the Gap Information Repository.

-‘Healthy babies and children (Age range: 0–12)’ is one of the key life course phases focused on in the Health Plan, and two objectives specifically address this age range:
+‘Healthy babies and children (Age range: 0–12)’ is one of the key life course phases focused on in the Health Plan, and 2 objectives specifically address this age range:

 • Objective 4.3.
 Deliver targeted, needs-based and community-driven activities to support healthy children.